 \subsection{Extend CS-Aligner to unpaired data}

-Benefits from the distributional alignment, we further propose extensions of CS-Aligner, which leverage additional information in unpaired data.
-While the mutual information estimation (InfoNCE) part requires pairwise data, the CS divergence estimator (Eq.~\eqref{eq.cs_est}) can operate seamlessly on unpaired data without introducing additional computation.
+Benefiting from the distributional alignment, we further propose extensions of CS-Aligner, which leverage additional information in unpaired data.
+While the mutual information estimation (InfoNCE) part requires pairwise data, the CS divergence estimator (Eq.~(\ref{eq.cs_est})) can operate seamlessly on unpaired data without introducing additional computation.
 This unique capability enables CS-Aligner to extend beyond traditional pairwise multimodal alignment by incorporating additional distributional information from unpaired data or tokens.
 Below, we introduce two novel directions.

 \textbf{Unpaired vision-language alignment.} Our method leverages two forms of unpaired alignments: (1) images with multiple captions, and (2) independently sampled unpaired images and texts.
-The unpaired alignments are achieved using Eq.~\eqref{eq.cs_est}, where $\{x_i\}_{i=1}^M$ and $\{y_j\}_{j=1}^N$ can be independent with $M \neq N$.
+The unpaired alignments are achieved using Eq.~(\ref{eq.cs_est}), where $\{x_i\}_{i=1}^M$ and $\{y_j\}_{j=1}^N$ can be independent with $M \neq N$.
 In both scenarios, our method leverages more uncurated unpaired data for distributional multimodal alignment, providing greater flexibility and robustness.

 {\textbf{Vision-language token alignment.}} We propose a novel intra-sample distribution alignment approach between vision and language tokens.
-Unlike CLIP-based models~\citep{radford2021learning} which align only the ``CLS" tokens of vision and text representations, the method considers all vision and text tokens for a more fine-grained alignment.
+Unlike CLIP-based models~\citep{radford2021learning} aligning only the ``CLS'' tokens of vision and text, our method aligns all tokens for finer-grained alignment.
 Specifically, each vision feature $\mathbf{x}_i \in \mathbb{R}^{V \times D}$ is modeled as a token distribution $p(\mathbf{x}_i)$ containing $V$ vision tokens, while each text feature $\mathbf{y}_i \in \mathbb{R}^{L \times D}$ is represented as a token distribution $p(\mathbf{y}_i)$ with $L$ text tokens. $D$ denotes the feature dimension.
-We compute CS divergence between vision and text token distributions, and obtain internal token-wise alignment loss:
+We compute CS divergence between vision and text token distributions, and obtain an internal token-wise alignment loss:

 where $B$ is the batch size.
 In general, $V \neq L$, and vision and language tokens do not have a direct pairing, making InfoNCE inapplicable for estimation.
-Through our distributional alignment, Eq.~\eqref{eq.tokenalign} enables comprehensive alignment across all tokens, capturing more details and potentially enhancing fine-grained alignment.
+Through our distributional alignment, Eq.~(\ref{eq.tokenalign}) enables comprehensive alignment across all tokens, capturing more details and potentially enhancing fine-grained alignment.